2025 PCDO Executive Board

 I affirm I will regularly attend both the Executive Board and monthly membership meetings.

-I am running for another term as Corresponding Secretary of PCDO.
-In an era of email, I send meeting notices to those who want to receive them via USPS.
-Other duties include posting the minutes of the Executive Board meetings to the web site and distributing resolutions to their intended recipients.
+I am running for another term as Archives Chair.
 Through Barack Obama’s 2008 national campaign, I got connected to local PCDO efforts and participated primarily through organizing button making at the local HQ.
 It was an insane amount of work but also great fun.
-I played the same role in the 2012 and 2016 campaigns and in 2020 made most of the Biden-Harris buttons.
+I played the same role in the 2012, 2016, 2020 and 2024 campaigns making buttons.
 In 2016 I became a PCDO member.
-The following year I became an at large member of the Executive Board and the year after that, the corresponding secretary.
+I have previously been an at-large member of the Executive Board and Corresponding Secretary.
 I enjoy serving on the Executive Board because it keeps me more connected to ongoing local and state political efforts, and through our deliberations, I can help shape our decision making.
 I've volunteered for local Council campaigns and Andrew Zwicker's State Assembly race and find these local campaigns even more engaging.
 I like to think that PCDO's efforts encourage others to engage in political activity “beyond voting” in large part because opportunities are available.
 After 18 years of employment in a local law office, I am now retired.

 I have been a life-long Democrat as well as door-knocker, leafleter, and phone banker.
-While I have only lived in Princeton since 2022, I have called Mercer County home throughout my life, having grown up in West Windsor.
-Thank you for the warm welcome in the PCDO community.
-I am honored for the chance to support the important work of the Executive Board to advance democratic values, elect active progressive leaders from local to federal offices, elevate diverse voices, and inform and mobilize our community.
-In my professional life, I have advanced public health through public service, advocacy, policy research, and strategic consulting roles from the local to global levels.
+I have been a Princeton resident since 2022, but have called Mercer County home throughout my life.
+I am honored to be part of the PCDO community and to support the important work of the Executive Board to advance democratic values, elect active progressive leaders from local to federal offices, elevate diverse voices, and inform and mobilize our community.
+In my professional life, I have advanced public health from the local to global levels.
 I am especially passionate about expanding reproductive health and women’s rights, ensuring equitable access to quality care, and building just and effective institutions.
-Since 2018, I have served in the NJ state government, including the last 1.5 years as the Governor’s Policy Advisor for health and human services matters.
-I hold a MPH from Columbia University’s Mailman School of Public Health in 2015, an AB from Barnard College in 2013, and a CPH from the National Board of Public Health Examiners.
+Since 2018, I have served in the NJ state government, including the last 2.5 years as the Governor’s Senior Policy Advisor for health and human services matters.
+I hold a MPH from Columbia University’s Mailman School of Public Health, an AB from Barnard College, and a CPH from the National Board of Public Health Examiners.

-I have been actively involved in PCDO for 11 years, and have worked actively to elect Democrats in the primaries in the general elections for 17 years.
+I have been actively involved in PCDO for 13 years, and have worked actively to elect Democrats in the primaries in the general elections for 19 years.
 I have served on the Executive Board these past 5 years.
 I was on the Flip NJ Blue PCDO in 2018 committee that developed a coalition of 10 local progressive groups to help flip 4 of 5 Republican House districts to Democrat, and worked in 2020 on state and national elections in New Jersey and Pennsylvania.
 I was a panelist on the local issues committee Affordable Housing presentations.
-And in the last couple of years, I have worked to expand the advocacy of the PCDO on important local, state and national issues.
-I want to grow the PCDO, and make it even more effective in local, state, and national issues, and help it serve the needs of all Princetonians and Americans to have good jobs, $15 per hour, benefits, healthcare, affordable housing, legalizing marijuana and ending mass incarceration, and civil rights.
-I want to work on the issues above as well quality of life and diversity in Princeton.
+And I served as Chair of the town's Transit Advisory Committee, and Affordable Housing Board. in the last several years, I have worked to expand the advocacy of the PCDO on important local, state and national issues.
+I also worked on the 2024 PCDO election activities on postcarding, tabling and canvassing.
+I want to grow the PCDO, and make it even more effective in local, state, and national issues, and help it serve the needs of all Princetonians and Americans.
+This includes good jobs, a $20 per hour minimum wage, good benefits, healthcare, affordable housing, ending mass incarceration, and expanded civil and voting rights.
+I want to work on the issues above as well as quality of life and economic and ethnic diversity in Princeton.

 Nate Howard